 What to expect

-Choosing a smear taker
+Choosing a screen-taker

 If you have a disability or health condition

 If you have any special requirements that may make having the test a bit more challenging, let your health provider know beforehand.
-Tell them know what you need when you make your appointment, and on the day.
+Let them know what you need when you make your appointment, and on the day.

 If you are pregnant, you can still have a screening test, especially if you have never had one before, are due or overdue for one, have an abnormal screening history, or have been recommended for a follow-up test.